CA

 Harmonic Motion

-Sarthak taught Samia 26 days ago
+Sarthak taught Samia about 1 month ago

 Sarthak tutored Haroon on the concepts of potential and kinetic energy, simple harmonic motion, and oscillatory systems like pendulums and spring-mass systems.
 They discussed the reference-dependent nature of potential energy and its relationship with kinetic energy, including the points of maximum and minimum energy in oscillatory motion.
 Haroon was assigned to share sample problems related to kinematic equations and Newton's laws for review in the next session, where they will also cover dot and cross products.